SchlossLab/severe-CDI/paper/paper.md

 as previously described (Kozich et al. 2013).
 Each library preparation plate for sequencing contained a negative control (water) and mock community control (ZymoBIOMICS microbial community DNA standards).
-The PCR amplicons were normalized (SequalPrep normalizatin plate kit from Thermo Fisher Scientific), pooled and quantified (KAPA library quantification kit from KAPA Biosystems), and sequenced with the MiSeq system (Illumina).
+The PCR amplicons were normalized (SequalPrep normalization plate kit from Thermo Fisher Scientific), pooled and quantified (KAPA library quantification kit from KAPA Biosystems), and sequenced with the MiSeq system (Illumina).